plone/plone.recipe.codeanalysis/README.rst

     set csslint-bin to '${buildout:directory}/bin/csslint'.

+**csslint-quiet**
+    Normally, CSS Lint outputs information about every file that is checked regardless of problems.
+This option instructs CSS Lint to only output information to the console when errors are present.
+Otherwise, nothing is output.
+Default is ``True``.

 **csslint-ignore**
     This option allows you to specify which CSS Lint rules to turn off.
 The rules are represented as a comma-delimited list of rule IDs.
 By default,